 The only scenes that show the sweeping Russian landscape is those following Konstantin.
-He seemingly escapes the confines of Russian high society to lead a peaceful life with his bride, while Anna and the other characters are stuck in the confines of high society and their judgements.
-This is ultimately the undoing of the titular character who cannot withstand the pressure of having to break the expectations of high society.
+He seemingly escapes the confines of Russian high society to lead a peaceful life with his bride, while Anna and the other characters are stuck in the confines of high society and their judgments.
+This is ultimately the undoing of the titular character who cannot withstand the pressure after having broken the expectations of high society.

 The theatricality that runs throughout the production brings this element of choreography to the film that wouldn’t be present in a normal production.
 It toes the line of a musical, with these grandiose set pieces and emotional moments with dance elements without ever actually go so far as to break in to song.
 The scenes with Oblonskey in his office and the first coming out ball for Kitty particularly stand out for the incredible choreography to keep the pace snappy while also drawing out the dramatics.